 We received a lot of requests to add Tags.
-However, our Groups already work the same as Tags in some other services.
-So we decided that it’s not worth just to change the name from Groups to Tags.
+However, our Groups already work the same as Tags do in some other services.
+So we decided that it’s not worth changing the name from Groups to Tags (and complicate things for our current users).
 Instead we made creating and working with Groups easier.

-Here’s an example how you can add subscriber to groups or create a new group directly in a subscriber view:
+Here’s an example of how you can add a subscriber to groups or create a new group directly in the subscriber view:

-The same works in subscriber import.
+It works the same way in the subscriber import section.
 Now you can assign more than one group or add a new group for your new subscribers.

 If you don’t select any group, subscribers will be added to your main list without assigning them to any group.
 You can still use segments later to identify them.

 Here you can manage and add subscriber fields.
 The number of fields is unlimited.
 The fields apply to all subscribers in your account.
 It worked the same way before, even though you had fields under each group.